 5. Practice Bladder Training

 Bladder training involves holding off for a little while longer before you go to urinate.
-Done regularly with professional guidance, bladder training can help with both urgency and frequency.

 6. Consider Vaginal Estrogens